Columbia County shouldn't spend $27,980 on a Public Health Department App

 The proposal is to have the app developed by ThePublicHealthApp.com.
 The Alabama-based company has developed mobile apps for many counties in New York State.
 Most of New York State counties that use the company are for law enforcement and emergency management department apps.
 The one public health department I could identify that uses the company is Otsego County Public Health.
 I downloaded the app and find it to be clunky—the content feels cramped, there isn’t a clear sense of information hierarchy, and there is an overuse of unrefined animation (things are flying around and popping in without a sense of place or consistency).
 The Columbia County Public Health website provides a better mobile experience than the Otsego County Public Health mobile app.

-Given the unclear gains from the app, are there better things to focus on?
+Given the unclear gains from the app, there are better things to focus on?
 Even though the app development would be outsourced, internal staff would still be involved with creating and maintaining the app.
 The app would introduce new content management challenges as staff would be creating and maintaining content for the app, in addition to the two websites.

 The Public Health Department can only highlight a limited number of opportunities to the public, so to the extent that the department is highlighting app downloads to the public, another cause would be getting sidelined.